 People, Place and Time: Michigan’s Copper Country Through the Lens of J.W.
-Nara,” a traveling exhibit created by the Michigan Tech Archives, has moved to the Carnegie Museum at the corner of Huron and Montezuma Streets in Houghton, Michigan.
+Nara, a traveling exhibit created by the Michigan Tech Archives, is currently hosted at the Calumet Public School Library, located within Calumet High School.
 The exhibit explores the life and times of Calumet photographer J.W.
-Nara and will be open to the public through July 5, 2011 during the museum’s normal hours: Tuesdays 12:00 to 5:00 p.m. , Thursdays 12:00 to 5:00 p.m., and Saturdays 12:00 to 4:00 p.m.
+Nara and is open to the public during the library’s regular hours.
+The installation is intended to coincide with the 2011 All School Reunion planned for Calumet High School and Sacred Heart High School.

 John William Nara was born in Finland in 1874.
 He later immigrated to the United States and established a photographic studio in Calumet, Michigan, in the heart of America’s most productive copper mining region.
 In addition to posed studio portraits, J. W. Nara’s lens also captured the people, place, and time he experienced in Michigan’s Keweenaw Peninsula.
 Copper mining and industry are an important part of the story, but Nara also captured the Keweenaw’s rural landscape, including local farms, shorelines, lighthouses, and pastoral back roads.

 The travelling exhibit, funded in part by descendants Robert and Ruth Nara of Bootjack Michigan, works from historical photographs held at the Michigan Tech Archives.
 Interpretive panels highlight the people, places, and times that J.W.
 Nara experienced during his lifetime and include material on urban life, farming, and the 1913 Michigan copper miners’ strike.
 A small exhibit catalog is available at no charge and includes three Nara photograph postcards from the collection.